Career growth strategies: a research-backed framework for every stage

 PositioningLOWObserve how others are positioned, start forming preferences (5% of growth effort)

-Research by Eby, Butts, and Lockwood on career success in what they call the “boundaryless career” era found that mid-career plateaus cluster into three distinct patterns, each requiring a different intervention [8].
+Eby, Butts, and Lockwood’s 2003 research on career success in what they call the “boundaryless career” era found that mid-career plateaus cluster into three distinct patterns, each requiring a different intervention [8].
 The mid-career Compass profile often looks like: Skills (strong), Visibility (moderate), Relationships (moderate), Positioning (weak).
 The growth bottleneck has shifted from “can you do the work?” to “do the right people see you as the person for the next opportunity?”

-If you’re feeling the weight of a mid-career stall, you’re not alone.
+If you are feeling the weight of a mid-career stall, you are not alone.
 Our essay on feeling stuck in your career explores the psychology behind that sensation, and our how-to guide on career growth for mid-career professionals covers the tactical playbook.

 Shift from skill-building to strategic positioning